diskuv/dkml-workflows-prerelease/README.md

 This backend is meant for troubleshooting when a GitLab CI/CD or GitHub Actions backend fails to build your code.
 You can do the build locally!

-> Currently this backend only runs on:
-> 1. Windows PCs with Visual Studio already installed
-> 2. macOS/Intel with clang (XCode) already installed. macOS/ARM64 with Rosetta emulation
->    should also work.
+> Tip: The Linux backend can be run from macOS and Windows PCs because it
+> uses Docker.

-### Windows PC backend
+### Windows backend

 On Windows in PowerShell run: